metallb/metallb/design/speaker.md

 New BGP sessions are established by calling newBGP() in the speaker's "main" package which calls bgp.New() which in turn returns a session interface.
-The session interface is the main interfae used to advertise prefixes.
+The session interface is the main interface used to advertise prefixes.